nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 As per the Model diagram given [above](<ENSURE DIAGRAM CONSISTENCY HERE>), the application keeps track of one `OrderList` at any point in time.
 This `OrderList` instance represents the container that keeps track of all order data in the system.

-Currently, the application supports 5 main operations that interact directly with the `OrderList`.
+Currently, the application features 5 main operations that interact directly with the `OrderList`.
 They are represented by the following commands:
 * `AddOrderCommand` - creates a new order to be added to the `OrderList`
 * `FindOrderCommand` - filters and display matching orders from the `OrderList` based on provided keywords
 * `ListOrderCommand` - display all order data from the `OrderList`
 * `EditOrderCommand` - edit the data of an order from the `OrderList`
 * `DeleteOrderCommand` - deletes an existing order from the `OrderList`

+The order management feature is supported by the `Order` class, represented by the class diagram below.

 #### Add Order Feature